vladimirzeth/IT-Portfolio/troubleshooting-scenarios/mattermost/tickets/MM-001-Implementation.md

 ### 👁️ View Tasks

 Viewing structured tasks from Boards is limited on mobile.
-The web interface allows filtering and viewing tasks within a selected date range.
+The web interface allows filtering tasks within a selected date range.

 **Mobile (Limitation):**